 You want to be careful about who you're venting with.

-Um, and I know that's really hard because we, we kind of have this desire for the person who you've broken up with to understand what they've done to take accountability for that….
+Um, and I know that's really hard because we, we kind of have this desire for that toxic ex who you've broken up with to understand what they've done to take accountability for that….

 And when that doesn't happen, you want to keep explaining it to them.
 Oh.
 So that they say, “aha!
 I see!
 I get it!
 Why didn't you say that?
 I'm so sorry.
 You're right.”